 - Overseeing and spearheading additional social action initiatives at Pardes within their designated portfolios

 A letter of recommendation from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
 This may be one of the two letters of recommendation required for the YP application, or an additional recommendation.
-The letter must be submitted along with the Fellowship Application and the Pardes 2022-2023 Year Program application.
+The letter must be submitted along with the Fellowship Application and the Pardes 2023-2024 Year Program application, no later than March 15, 2023.